centic9/poi-on-android/README.md

 #### Todo

-* Add more actual functionality to the sample application, currently it just creates a new spreadsheet, adds some data then stores it in the Application storage area and reads it again from there.
+* Add more actual functionality to the sample application, currently it just performs some basic functionality on documents.
 * Some parts of the JDK are missing on Android, e.g. AWT-related classes.
   Some of these are missing when some functionality of Apache POI is used and thus currently crash the sample project.